Content includes all the items that are a part of your course, and D2L allows you to place items in your course in a variety of ways.

 After creating a module, notice the options New and Add Existing Activities.

 While adding content items is standard, many of your items may be files.
-D2L files should be thought of a the webpages that you're creating for your course.
+D2L files should be thought of as the web pages that you're creating for your course.
 If, for example, you wanted to have a project introduction page, you would most likely need text, links, images, or videos all in one place.
 That place (or webpage) is called a File.

 Creating a File & Inserting Stuff